 The National Qualification Authority defines Recognition of Prior Learning as: "the assessment of previously unrecognized skills and knowledge achieved outside the formal education and training system".
-SUC RPL and Advanced Standing policy assesses the previously attained unrecognized knowledge and skills against the requirement of formal qualification in terms of outcomes to be achieved (Program or course learning outcomes).
+SUC RPL and Advanced Standing policy assesses the ii.
+The Policy

 RPL and Advanced Standing regulations apply to all forms of recognition of prior learning, including transfer of academic credit and admission with advanced standing.
 The RPL and Advanced Standing applicant will be awarded credit when they have demonstrated that they have successfully met the learning outcomes and assessment criteria of the program.